FlowFuse/node-red-dashboard/docs/contributing/widgets/core-widgets.md

 Server-side, dynamic properties are stored in our `state` store, which is a mapping of the widget ID to the dynamic properties assigned to that widget.
 This is done so that we can ensure separation of the dynamic properties for a widget from the initial configuration defined, and stored, in Node-RED.

-Before the `ui-base` node emits the `ui-config`, we merge the dynamic properties with the initial configuration, with the dynamic properties permitted to override the underlying configuration.
-As such, when the client receives a `ui-config` message, it will have the most up-to-date configuration for the widget, the merging of both static and dynamic properties.
+Before the `ui-base` node emits the `ui-config` event and payload, we merge the dynamic properties with the initial configuration, with the dynamic properties permitted to override the underlying configuration.
+As such, when the client receives a `ui-config` message, it will have the most up-to-date configuration for the widget, wth the merging of both static and dynamic properties.

 ### Setting Dynamic Properties